Have you ever tried to switch on your car’s engine, only to find that mysterious ‘check engine’ light as the result?

 If they fail to work, then try other sequences of four numbers (consecutive order).

-If you have tried all these and the device fails to pair with the system, then this may be due to several reasons.
-In case it happens, try the following solutions:
+If you have tried all of these things and the device fails to pair with the system, then this may be due to several reasons.
+In the case of this occuring, try the following solutions:

 - Try alternative pairing codes